liquidcronos/rogata_engine/docs/source/usage.rst

 Where ``PATH_TO_IMAGE`` is the path to an image of the scene.
 This image has to be captured with the same **stationary** camera used to later track dynamic objects.
-The script will open a window where one can see the image of the scene as well as a number of sliders:
+The script will open a window where one can see the image of the scene as well as several sliders:

 .. image:: calibrate_scene.png

 The first six sliders are used to select the color of the desired object.
 This color is specified in the HSV colorspace.
-HSV refers to Hue, Saturation and Value.
+HSV refers to Hue, Saturation, and Value.
-A good visualisation of the HSV values can be seen in this image from its `wikipedia page <https://en.wikipedia.org/wiki/HSL_and_HSV>`_:
+A good visualization of the HSV values can be seen in this image from its `wikipedia page <https://en.wikipedia.org/wiki/HSL_and_HSV>`_:

 .. image:: hsv_cone.jpg
    :align: center

 For OpenCV, The Hue Range goes from 0-179 (which is half that of the common Hue definition which goes from 0 to 359). since the Hue value is cyclical, both these values represent a type of red.
-While the borders between colors is not clearly defined the following table with give an idea which hue values to pick for each object color
+While the borders between colors are not clearly defined the following table gives an idea which hue values to pick for each object color

 +--------+-----------------+
 |Color   | Hue Value Range |